YongHwan2161/cppWebServer3/system-documents/graph-based-database.md

 ```

 #### Parameters
-- vertices: Array of vertex indices to connect
+- vertices: Array of node indices to connect
 - channels: Array of channel indices corresponding to vertices
 - count: Number of vertices/channels in the cycle
 - axis_number: Axis to use for connections